moizumi99/RPiHaribote/README.md

   http://oswiki.osask.jp/

 What has been changed?
-  Basically, all assembler codes are written from scratch to adapt to ARM architecture.
+  - Basically, all assembler codes are written from scratch to adapt to ARM architecture.
-  Compiler tool-chain is moved to gcc, instead of Haribote's unique tool chain.
+  - Compiler tool-chain is moved to gcc, instead of Haribote's unique tool chain.
-  All the peripheral access has been rebuilt from scratch.
-Mouse/keyboard support is realized by CSUD (https://github.com/Chadderz121/csud).
-Timer support is Re-written.
+  - All the peripheral access has been rebuilt from scratch.
+Mouse/keyboard support is realized by CSUD, which is take from https://github.com/Chadderz121/csud.
+Timer support is written from scratch.
+Graphic initialization is written from scratch.
-  Graphic is written.
 Beep sound is enabled using PWM at very low frequency.
-  Instead of the segmentation used in the original Haribote, paging is used to realize protection and multi-tasking
+  - Instead of the segmentation used in the original Haribote, paging is used to realize
+  - protection and multi-tasking
-  Multi-tasking related codes are all re-built from scratch UART support and JTAG support is added
+  - Multi-tasking related codes are all re-built from scratch
+  - UART support and JTAG support is added
-  Files are read from SDCARD instead of floppy disk FAT16 is supported instead of FAT12
+  - Files are read from SDCARD instead of floppy disk
+  - FAT16 is supported instead of FAT12
-  Bootloader is removed.
+  - Bootloader is removed.

+Did you write everything?
+  I tried to preserve as much part as possible from the original Haribote OS.
+So, large part of the c-code is unmodified from the original.
+(Actually, preserving the code was tougher than re-writing in some cases.)
+  The USB device driver is take from another project https://github.com/Chadderz121/csud.
+SDCARD support is adapated from another project.
+Sound support has borrowed PWM access from https://github.com/Joeboy/pixperiments/tree/master/pitracker